 Hats and Caps

 Just like dressing up for winter, you might have to have spate outfits to suit your baby’s comfort and protection depending on why you are dressing you up.
-While inside you might not need too much protection from sun but while outside you may need to be a little extra careful.
+While inside you might not need too much protection from the sun but while outside you may need to be a little extra careful.
+Discover more tips about Grooming and Bath time.